jasonnathan/meteor-wordpress-json-api/README.md

 ```
 if (Meteor.isClient) {
-  // Internally, it constructs the URL by prefixing https://public-api.wordpress.com/rest/v1.1/sites/
+  // Constructs URL by prefixing https://public-api.wordpress.com/rest/v1.1/sites/
   Session.setDefault("wp-json-api-url","mysite.wordpress.com/posts");
 }
 ```
-Changing the Session variable ```wp-json-api-url``` will update the subscription with the new data (if applicable.)
+Changing the Session variable ```wp-site-id``` will update the subscription with the new data (if applicable.)

 ###Bring your own template